Introduction to Observing Occultations of stars

 Written on 2015 March

-In the course of its orbit around the Sun, an asteroid (or The Moon) will appear to pass in front of a stars or another Solar System body as seen from Earth.
+In the course of its orbit around the Sun, an asteroid (or The Moon) will appear to pass in front of stars or another Solar System body.
 Such a passage is called an occultation.
-When the asteroid passes in front of the star, the star will appear to dim or disappear altogether.
-The shadow width of an asteroid occultation is quite narrow – approximately the same width as the asteroid i.e. 10 to 100 kilometers.
-When the shadow path intersects the Earth there will be a few potential observers situated along the path who are observing.
-Except when near a grazing event, lunar occultations can be seen from most places.
+The star will appear to dim or disappear altogether.
+The shadow width of an asteroid occultation is quite narrow – approximately the diameter of the asteroid i.e. 10 to 100 kilometers.
+When the shadow path intersects the Earth there will be potential observers situated along the path who are observing it.
+The event is recorded by video with time inserted on the frames.

-A star will disappear behind the Moons limb during a Lunar occultation and reappear up to an hour later.
-But for an asteroid ( a much smaller object ) the star will reappear within seconds (1 to 30s) after the asteroid has passed.
+A star disappearing at the Moons limb during a Lunar occultation will reappear some time later at the oposite limb.
+But for an asteroid ( a smaller object ) the star will reappear within seconds (1 to 30s) after the asteroid has passed.

-The remarkable discovery of rings around asteroid 10199 Chariklo, and minor planets with satellites, presents real opportunities for further discoveries to be made by amateurs while observing and recording these small body events occulting stars.
-This includes unresolved double stars.
+The remarkable discovery of rings around asteroid (10199) Chariklo, and minor planets with satellites, present real opportunities for further discoveries to be made by amateurs while observing and recording these small body events occulting stars.
+This also includes unresolved double stars.

-Prediction sources for asteroidal occultations such as these by Steve Preston and Observation Calls by Oliver Klos, allow an observer to select the most interesting events to observe.
-The objective with any occultation is to record the start and end time as accurately as possible within the limitations of the observer's equipment and sky conditions, and then to report it along with an estimate time accuracy.
+Prediction sources for asteroidal occultations such as these by Steve Preston and Observation Calls by Oliver Klos, allow an observer to select the most interesting events to record.
+The objective with any occultation is to measure the start and end time as accurately as possible within the limitations of the observer's equipment and sky conditions, and to report the observed times, along with an estimate time accuracy.

-OccultWatcher is the planning tool ( for Windows) used by occultation enthusiasts, and is recommended to anyone wishing to observe asteroid occultations.
-Many additional predictions are listed, and what is displayed can be customised to local conditions.
+OccultWatcher is the planning tool ( for Windows) used by occultation enthusiasts, and is recommended to anyone planning to observe asteroid occultations.
+Many additional predictions are listed, and these can be customised to local conditions.

 Timing

-Accuracy and reliability is improved when recording events by video camera and GPS video time inserter (VTI).
-The WATEC 910HX/RC can record at 25fps for Lunar events or set to integrate (stack) frames for asteroid events.
-The VTI overlays the exact UT ( to 1ms ) on each field of the recording which can then be replayed to get the event time and its duration.
+Accuracy and reliability is improved when recording events by video camera with a GPS video time inserter (VTI).
+The WATEC 910HX/RC can record at 25fps for Lunar events or set to integrate (stack) frames for asteroid events (0.08 to 5sec) .
+The VTI overlays the exact UT ( to 1ms ) on each frame of the recording which can then be replayed to get the event time and duration.
 Here is an example of one frame taken from a video of an asteroid occultation (41-Daphne).
-The drop brightness between "Occulted and out occulted" may look small on the insert, but is very clear when measured in the image on the right.
+The drop brightness between "occulted and not occulted" may look small on the insert, but is very clear when measured in the image on the right.

 Light curve (above) obtained from video showing the 13.6 second dip in brightness (blue) caused by the occultation of a star by asteroid Daphne, compared to a comparison star (yellow).